pmbittner/Polypropylene/README.md

 We have to see if that would pay off.

 - Support other File Formats Than Just JSON

+## Feedback
+I welcome any constructive critism or questions.
+Feel free to open issues or comments here on GitHub.

 ## Naming Conventions and "Where does the name come from?"